-This project will take a fresh look at the role that boroughs can play in ensuring delivery of new homes across London, through direct delivery or long-term partnerships.
+This project took a fresh look at the role that boroughs can play in ensuring delivery of new homes across London, through direct delivery or long-term partnerships.

 A potted history of borough builders

 In the late 1960s and 1970s London’s boroughs were the primary agencies for housebuilding.
 After decades of being discouraged from getting involved in the direct supply of housing for decades – they are now seeking to re-engage in the housing market.
 The need for this is made all the more pressing as the annual housing targets in the draft London Plan are significantly higher than current targets.

 But a number of factors, including availability of funding, government regulations and capacity, affect their ability to deliver housing directly.
 As a result, many councils have sought different innovative approaches.

 In a previous report, Strength in Numbers, Centre for London explored the restrictions on local authority sources of funding for affordable housing and concluded that cross-borough collaborations can help enhance the overall numbers of affordable homes delivered across the capital.